 By far, the easiest way a rodent gets into your home is through openings in the crawl space foundation.
-Generally, foundation vent screen are damaged or missing, creating easy access.
+Generally, the foundation vent screen is damaged or missing, creating easy access.
 Once underneath your home, mice and rodents will thrive and reproduce in your safe and warm crawl space.
-Before long, contamination and damages will build and a crawl space restoration may be necessary.
+Before long, contamination and damages will build, and a crawl space restoration may be necessary.
 Do a quick walk around your property.
-Check each screen in the foundation and see if there are gaps or wires going through.
-If damages are found, consider having a pest control company install a rodent proof screen or, at the very least, put a foam insulator cap in its place.
+Check each screen in the foundation and see if gaps or wires are going through.
+If damages are found, consider having a pest control company install a rodent-proof screen or, at the very least, put a foam insulator cap in its place.

 3) Get your crawl space inspected for free

 Most pest control companies in the Portland and Vancouver area offer free inspections.
-We do this because most crawl space are in need of pest control or rodent control and would gladly submit a bid to address these issues.
-The problem is that most home owners just do not realize what issues exist underneath their homes and leave them neglected.
-Remember, an ounce of prevention is greater than a pound of cure.
+We do this because most crawl spaces need pest control or rodent control and would gladly submit a bid to address these issues.
+The problem is that most homeowners do not realize what problems exist underneath their homes and leave them neglected.
+Remember, an ounce of prevention is more significant than a pound of cure.

 4) Preventative rodent treatments

 If you live in an area with a high rodent population, you should consider doing a preventative rodent treatment.
-For example, areas in downtown Portland are notorious for rat issues and rural areas are notorious for mice.
-Maybe you do not have rodent issues now, but it is likely that you will in the future.
+For example, areas in downtown Portland are notorious for rat issues, and rural regions for mice.
+Maybe you do not have rodent issues now, but you likely will in the future.
 By placing preventative rodent stations outside of your home, you can lower the population around your home and reduce the risk of them ever getting in.
 We offer this service for just $88.
 Click here for the coupon.

 If you are currently struggling with rodent issues or are just trying to avoid them in the future, we can help!
 Just give us a call or shoot us an email.